 The Mattei became relatives of Ferdinand II of Habsburg, Holy Roman Emperor, when the latter married a Gonzaga in 1622.
 The decoration of the courtyard was redesigned in order to establish a link between the ancient Roman emperors and the Holy Roman ones.
 Eight modern busts portraying ancient Roman emperors were placed on the walls of the courtyard and eight busts portraying emperors of the House of Habsburg on the balustrade of the loggia.
 Eight medallions with modern reliefs depicting Byzantine emperors on the walls of the courtyard established a symbolic link between the two groups of busts.

-Front of a sarcophagus depicting Mars and Rea Silvia (centre) and Venus (right) in a XVIIth century stucco frame
+Front of a sarcophagus depicting the River Tiber (left) Mars and Rea Silvia (centre) and Venus (right) in a XVIIth century stucco frame

 The Mattei were collectors of antiquities which they mainly placed in their villa.
 Sarcophagi were usually utilized as basins for fountains and the Mattei did so in their palace.
 Some sarcophagi which came into fashion in the IInd century AD were used to decorate the walls of palaces as if they were paintings.
-Their fronts did not have references to the dead or more in general to death, but they were entirely covered by a relief depicting a scene (e.g. Sarcofago Grande Ludovisi).
-In the sarcophagus shown above the scene was particularly valuable because it depicted an episode of the history of Ancient Rome.
+Their fronts did not have references to the dead or more in general to death, but they were entirely covered by a relief depicting a historical or mythological event.

 (left) Relief portraying Mithra slaying the bull; (right) coat of arms of Cardinal Girolamo Mattei

 (left) Fašade; (centre) bell tower; (right) details of the decoration showing symbols of the saint's martyrdom (breaking wheel, sword and palm leaf)